home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 4. The Z-Wave JS integration in Home Assistant.
 This integration connects to the Z-Wave JS Server to retrieve the info from your Z-Wave network and turns it into Home Assistant devices and entities.

-## Running the Z-Wave JS Server
+### Running the Z-Wave JS Server

 As stated in the above requirements, you need to run the Z-Wave JS Server somewhere in your network.
 There are multiple ways to run this server, we'll explain the most common ways below:

-### 1. The official Z-Wave JS add-on, available from the add-on store
+#### 1. The official Z-Wave JS add-on, available from the add-on store

 This is the recommended approach if you're running the default version of Home Assistant, including the supervisor and you do not require any advanced configuration/options but just want your Z-Wave devices available to control within Home Assistant.

-### 2. The Z-Wave JS to MQTT add-on installed available from the community add-on store
+#### 2. The Z-Wave JS to MQTT add-on installed available from the community add-on store

 This is the recommended approach if you're running the default version of Home Assistant, including the supervisor and you like to have maximum control over your Z-Wave network and it's nodes.
 Despite what the name suggests, you can actually run this addon without MQTT enabled.
 In that case it will provide you with a full fledged, attractive and feature complete UI to manage your Z-Wave nodes and settings.
 The Z-Wave JS server is **included** in Zwave JS to MQTT, you enable it on the Z-Wave tab within the UI.
 If you install the add-on from the community repo, this will be done for you automatically.

-### 3. The Z-Wave JS to MQTT docker container
+#### 3. The Z-Wave JS to MQTT docker container

 This is the recommended approach if you're running the Home Assistant Core yourself, without the supervisor and it's convenient add-ons.
 See the [zwavejs2m1tt documentation](https://zwave-js.github.io/zwavejs2mqtt/#/getting-started/quick-start) for instructions.
-Important note: make sure you run a recent version of the docker image, as that contains the requires WS server option.
+Important note: make sure you run a recent version of the docker image, as that contains the required WS server option.

-### 4. Run the Z-Wave server yourself
+#### 4. Run the Z-Wave server yourself

 This is considered a very advanced scenario where you run the (nodejs) Z-Wave JS Server (or zwavejs2mqtt) yourself.
 Installation and maintaining this is out of scope for this documentation.
 See the [Z-Wave JS server](https://github.com/zwave-js/zwave-js-server) or [zwavejs2mqtt](https://github.com/zwave-js/zwavejs2mqtt) Github repo's for information.

-### Important note
+#### Important note

 When you start the Z-Wave JS server, it will begin interviewing your entire Z-Wave network, depending on the size of your network (how many nodes) this can take a while, especially when started for the very first time.
 Information about your devices is stored in cache files by Z-Wave JS.
 Be aware that (re)starting the Z-Wave server will cause your network to be (partially) unresponsive until the interview process is done.
 While your Z-Wave mesh is permanently stored on your stick, the additional metadata is not, so when you loose the cache files (for example by switching between any of the above mentioned ways to run the server) all your nodes will have to be re-interviewed again before they can be properly controlled.
 You can speed up this process by manually waking up your battery powered devices.
 Most of the times this is a simple press on the button on those devices (see manual).
 In any way it is not needed to exclude/re-include devices from the mesh.
 Just be patient with this.

 > Make sure that the server started successfully by inspecting the logs or (in case of zwavejs2mqtt) the web UI.
 Give the Z-Wave controller some time to start.
 For zwavejs2mqtt users, you need to fill in the details for your Z-Wave stick and network key in the web interface.

-## Installing and configuring the Z-Wave JS integration in Home Assistant
+### Installing and configuring the Z-Wave JS integration in Home Assistant

 Once you have the Z-Wave server up and running, it's time to configure the integration in Home Assistant.
 This integration can be configured using the integrations in the Home Assistant frontend:

 1. Click on the `+` sign to add an integration and click on **Z-Wave JS**.

 2. If you're running full Home Assistant with supervisor, you will be presented with a dialog that asks if you want to use the Z-Wave JS Supervisor add-on.
 Check the box if you prefer this option.
 If you run the server yourself, or prefer the alternative zwavejs2mqtt addon, uncheck this box.
 After completing the configuration flow, the Z-Wave JS integration will be available.

 3. If you're not running the supervisor or you've unchecked the above mentioned box, you will be asked to enter a websocket URL (defaults to ws://localhost:3000).
 It is very important that you fill in the correct (docker) IP/hostname here.
-For example for the Z-Wave JS to MQTT add-on this is ws://a0d7b954-zwavejs2mqtt:3000.
+For example for the Z-Wave JS to MQTT add-on this is `ws://a0d7b954-zwavejs2mqtt:3000`.

-## Configuration
+### Configuration

 At this time the configuration options for this new Z-Wave integration are still limited (but will be extended over time).
 Basic features like adding a new node or removing a node are available.
 You can configure the Z-Wave network within Home Assistant from the Integrations configuration page.
 Just click "configure" on the Z-Wave JS card.